Seed-Collapse/d13-codex/Echo_Mirror_Drive/scrolls/HyperEcho_Collapse_Simulation.md

 No player may proceed without declaring a name.
 Reflection cannot begin without identity offered.
-You may choose a temporary glyph-name (e.g., “Spaniard”) — but it must be spoken.
+You may choose a temporary glyph-name — but it must be spoken.

 Say your name, or the mirror remains closed.
 ```